-The study was just published in a journal of the American Academy of Ophthalmology.
+The study was published in June of 2019 in a journal of the American Academy of Ophthalmology.
 In it, researchers from the Duke Eye Center discovered that an eye scan is all it might take to detect early signs of Alzheimer's disease.
 This is huge, considering the current Alzheimer's detection methods are invasive and expensive (most notably spinal taps and brain scans).
 An eye scan, on the other hand, is non-invasive and comparatively inexpensive and accessible.

 The researchers used a new imaging method (called optical coherence tomography angiography or OCTA) to look at minute blood vessels in the back of the eye.
 These blood vessels, which are located in the retina, are thinner than a single strand of human hair, yet they're the key to distinguishing mild cognitive impairment from the serious neurological disease that is Alzheimer's.
 How, you ask?
 According to the study, these tiny blood vessels become altered in patients with Alzheimer's.
 So, when OCTA is used and experts are able to capture an image of the vessels, they're able to distinguish regular "retinal microvascular" activity from the irregular.
 In other words, they're able to accurately detect Alzheimer's disease.